June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 There must be about 12 different trails here at the park.
 Most of them are for hiking or horses, but there are 3-4 that are intended for mountain biking.
 We

 started out riding to the Nature Center of the park which was only about a half a mile from home.
-From there we picked up a trail guide and set out on the Otter
+From there we picked up a trail guide and set out on the

-Creek trail which wound up and down the mountain a little over 8 miles.
+Otter Creek trail which wound up and down the mountain a little over 8 miles.
 The trail was in the shade for over 80% of the time which made it nice and cool.
-It was
+It

-hills as we did the other day.
+up any huge hills as we did the other day.
 The worst part of the trail?
-The fact that it was downhill pretty much the entire way and the speed you got going down some of the
+The fact that it was downhill pretty much the entire way and the speed you got going

-hills made your heart rate go up even more than the exercise did, while you prayed "Please God keep me from doing a header into the woods."
-The last 3 miles
+down some of the hills made your heart rate go up even more than the exercise did, while you prayed "Please God keep me from doing a header into the

-of the trail was nice and flat, and by the end of it we were both ready to go again, but figured we would probably change our minds about halfway through.
-We
+woods."
+The last 3 miles of the trail was nice and flat, and by the end of it we were both ready to go again, but figured we would probably change our minds

-also realized that the reason the other mountain bikers were going the opposite way was for the challenge of the hills.
+about halfway through.
+We also realized that the reason the other mountain bikers were going the opposite way was for the challenge of the hills.
 No thanks!
-I'm all for a good workout, but I

-would rather not kill myself in the process.
+I'm all for a good workout, but I would rather not kill myself in the process.
 Oh by the way, the mini baseball bats went over like a charm.
-In fact it took Cody about an hour to demolish his.
-As
+In fact it took Cody

-soon as his was torn up he stole his sisters and is making quick work of that as well.
+about an hour to demolish his.
+As soon as his was torn up he stole his sisters and is making quick work of that as well.
 Maybe we should order a few more!

 Another arm of the Ohio River